mattw1285/MyConfig/README.md

 # MyConfig

-My `MyConfig` repo is a centralised repo for my personal config files and env setup.
+The `MyConfig` repo is a centralised repo for my personal config files and env setup.
 The goal is to minimise repetitive manual steps, automate common tasks and maintain a reproducible baseline.

 This repo doubles as: